CarlosRangel17/donation-box/README.md

 - Any pushed branch with /features/\*\* will be deployed to the DEV environment
 - Any push to master will be deployed to the UAT environment
 - Any pushed branch with /releases/\*\* will be deployed to Production.
-You'll need approval from the admin (PM) for the pipeline to build

 ## Folder Architecture